JWHorner/KinLog/README.md

 > No, they're stored in your Chrome browser.
 KinLog does not communicate with the internet at all, as demonstrated by it's approval for publishing on the Chrome app store.

+**I installed the extension and my chat log only includes the last 10 speech bubbles.**

+> KinLog is a web scraper.
+It can only log what it sees when running.
+It doesn't have access to your deep chat history.
+To obtain a full downloadable chat log, make sure the extension is running from the start of the conversation to the end.
+Do not continue the conversation on your phone or another browser, as KinLog will not be able to see it and that chat will be missing when you download the log.

 **Will there be a Firefox version?**

 > Maybe.
 Maybe not.
 There's no current plan or timeline.